MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

 - **Responded**: Displays the total number of recipients who responded to the survey invitations.

     > [!NOTE]
-    > The value displayed in this tile does not include responses received through mediums other than email invitation.
+    > - The value displayed in this tile does not include responses received through mediums other than email invitation.
 The value will be different from the number of total responses displayed on the [survey response report](survey-report.md), as it includes responses received through all mediums.
+    > - If you [apply a filter](#filter-invitation-details), it is applied on the total number of invitations sent.
+For example, you've sent 20 invitations last month, but received 10 responses in the last month and 10 responses in the current month.
+If you apply the filter for the last month, the number of responses will be displayed as 20, as they are the responses received for the invitations sent in the last month.
+However, the number of responses for the last month will be displayed as 10 in the survey response report, as it shows the responses received in the selected time period.

 - **Not responded**: Displays the total number of recipients who haven't responded to the survey invitations.
 A pie chart is displayed that shows the distribution of survey invitations by status: